B987352101_O1995.pdf

 was

-forgotten seas, and
+forgotten seas, and Aotearoa

 “found” again.

-of the coming of the Maori.
-It is
+This is the story of the coming of the Maori.

-has corne to us through the
+but history that has corne to us through the

 unwritten pages of ancient legend and song.